 Examples of dynamic symbols.
 NULL values are ignored, showing only symbols for fields that contain data.

 There are some other adjustments that can be done with SVG parameters, such as colors and custom text within the icon.
-However, I will save that for another post.
+I’ve provided some instructions on that process in another saga here: How to Use Custom SVG Map Symbols in Inkscape and QGIS

 Until next time, keep exploring the world around you!